-The verse gives a vivid report of the tragic end that await the unbelievers in the hereafter.
-The use of the mental process 'tazunnu' is a means of flashforward for the unbelievers now.
-It depicts the gloomy destiny that awaits anyone who does not believe in God.
-Therefore, it is an ironic remark conveying that there is an incongruity between what is said and what actually is.
-It aims at mocking him for the lack of ethics when he denies the reality of the existence of God.
+The verse gives a vivid report of the expected tragic end which the unbelievers will have in the hereafter.
+The use of the mental process 'tazunnū' is a means of flashforward for the unbelievers in this worldly life.
+It depicts the gloomy destiny that await anyone who does not belief in God.
+Therefore, being in front of the Fire and saying that he thought that he will be punished has an ironical anecdote.
+It aims at mocking him for his lack of ethics when he denies the reality of the existence of God.

 Unlike the ordinary style of irony, the ironical structure in the verse represents a different style depending on the device of intertextuality.
-Allen (2000, p.1) states that 'intertextuality' is a process of moving between texts in a way that makes the text becomes intertext.
-Indeed, the use of the mental process 'tazunnu' (i.e., conjecture) brings into the reader's mind the unbeliever's frequent repetition of the same item for denying the hereafter.
+As Allen, G. (2000, p.1) states that the extraction of the meaning from a specific text is a process of moving between texts in a way that makes the text becomes intertext.
+Indeed, the use of the mental process ' $tazunn\bar{u}$ ' (i.e., conjecture) brings into the reader's mind the unbeliever's frequent repetition of the same item for denying the hereafter.
 Thus, it has the rhetorical function of mocking him for his linguistic behaviour because he does not expect such a tragic end.
-In addition to the rhetorical function of irony, it keeps the principle of quality by telling the truth and upholding the interpersonal principle of politeness.
+In addition to the rhetorical function of irony, it keeps the principle of quality by telling the truth and upholds the interpersonal principle of politeness.

-Once looking at the form of 'Az-Zann', the reader has two interlinked images of the unbeliever's repetition of the lexeme of conjecture in the worldly life and the reality of facing the Fire in the hereafter which he denies.
-Having the two images in mind, the reader knows that the use of the mental process 'conjecture' aims at rebuking him for the stance he maintained in the worldly life.
-Therefore, such a style of speech upholds the principle of politeness and quantity by telling the truth.
+Once looking at the form of 'Az-Zann', the reader has two interlinked images of the unbeliever's repetition of that lexeme in the worldly life and the reality of facing the Fire in the hereafter which he denies.
+Having the two images in mind, the reader knows that the use of the mental process of 'conjecture' aims at rebuking him for the stance he maintained in the worldly life.
+Therefore, such a style of speech upholds both the principle of politeness and the principle of quantity by telling the truth.
 Telling the truth depends on the remote level of the image of reality while the principle of politeness depends on indirectness.
-To put it in a nutshell, the ironical structure consists of three main elements: (a) the verbal irony that brings into mind the unbeliever's words in the earthly life, (b) the situational irony which takes the form of tragic irony that the unbeliever does not expect the bad end, and (c) the reality of the situation against which the two previous elements are checked.
+To put it in a nutshell, the ironical structure in this verse consists of three main elements: (a) verbal irony that brings into mind the unbeliever's words in the earthly life, (b) situational irony which takes the form of tragic irony that they did not expect that end, and (c) the reality of the situation against which the two previous elements are checked.